-Sixth Formers remain attached to their Houses as they enter the Sixth Form and new students are assigned to a day or boarding House as appropriate.
+Sixth Formers remain attached to their Houses as they enter the Sixth Form and new students are assigned to a House as appropriate.

 Sixth Form Tutors

 Every Sixth Former belongs to a tutor group of up to nine or ten students, allocated to a senior House.
-Tutors act as the first port of call for pastoral and academic issues and they work closely with the Head of Sixth Form, the Deputy Head (Academic) and Heads of House.
+Tutors act as the first port of call for pastoral and academic issues and they work closely with the Head of Sixth Form and the Deputy Head (Academic).

 Students meet with their tutors on most days and have formal, longer sessions at least once a week.